The Original Model-T (image courtesy of www.thehenryford.org)

 My hip asymmetry while driving is definitely something I’ve observed while driving, to the point of some serious hip joint pain and likely corresponding tightness in the QL.
 My old car had bucket seats, which were sold on that model as a ‘premium feature’.
 So funny that things considered ‘premium’ ultimately do more harm than good and reinforce the negative habit patterns that lead to pain in our muscles and joints as we age.
 I’m curious to ask a furniture designing friend if/what rationale she was taught for chair slopes!

 Thank you for this post.
 I recently drove a fairly long distance and despite my best effort to maintain aligned posture, I felt the seat was fighting me the whole way.
 I kept finding myself with a posteriorly tucked pelvis and felt compression all the way up my spine into my neck.
 I often would sit up to try and get my ischial tuberosities back but no matter what they would slide forward after awhile.
-I used the therapy balls to give myself a lift and allow for better forward tilt and later put them between my back and seat… Read more »
+I used the therapy balls to give myself a lift and allow for better forward tilt and later put them between my back and seat to push against and create more extension in my spine.
+This helped – but overall there was a lot of discomfort and I was not a happy camper.

 Great article Kaileigh! will definitly share it with a lot of my clients.
 A lot of my hips issues got resolve when i took attention to my foot on the pedal .
 I was contently in external rotation and pinching my sciatic nerve by over activating my piriformis and other “deep six” hip rotators.
 As i move my foot straight i suddenly felt the change in my pelvis and my spine.
 Now the long drive across Canada are pain free!

-Hi Kayleigh, I’ve enjoyed following your blog on correct posture while sitting in a vehicle.
+I’ve enjoyed following your blog on correct posture while sitting in a vehicle.
 On a recent plane flight I made the same observation.
 Unfortunately, plane seats have even less room than most vehicles and require a tremedous amount of flexion while seated.
 I too have been paying more attention to external rotation of the right foot while driving.
 However, I am less aware of what the left is doing.
 From my perspective, this really speaks to the problem with unconscious, repetitve movement.
 This requires slowing down and paying attention.
-Yoga Tune Up with its anatomical focus really helps… Read more »
+Yoga Tune Up with its anatomical focus really helps with this.
+Thank you for this article.

 I love this!
 I often teach yoga at lunch breaks to office workers.
 We so often discuss the sitting issue, and one day we got talking about driving positions.
 I noticed that I often slide into the drivers seat from the left, but don’t always straighten out, leaving myself with more weight on my right hip, a compromised spine.. on and on..!
 Also worth thinking about, is what position the foot is in on the pedal (externally rotated at the ankle?) and is the leg in parallel or externally rotated as well?